Roland Hardy: Biography

+Hardy became the British 7 miles walk champion after winning the British AAA Championships title at the 1950 AAA Championships and successfully retained his title for the next three years in 1951, 1952 and 1953.

 In August 1951, Hardy set a new world record in the 5-mile walk, beating the previous time by nine seconds, and then broke the British 7-mile record one year later.
 With this form, Hardy was selected to represent Great Britain at the Olympics.

 Hardy competed at two Olympic Games.
 At the 1952 Summer Olympics in Helsinki, Hardy took part in the men's 10 kilometres walk, but was disqualified in his heat.
 Four years later, at the 1956 Summer Olympics in Melbourne, he finished in eighth place in the men's 20 kilometres walk.

 He died in June 2016, in Chesterfield, Derbyshire, at the age of 90.